ravitiwari2002/StockBot/README.md

 ## Running the app

+1. Create an `API_KEY` file containing your OpenAI API key.
+It can be either just the key or in the form `OPENAI_API_KEY=<your_key>`.
-1. Install dependencies with `pip install -r requirements.txt`.
+2. Install dependencies with `pip install -r requirements.txt`.
-2. Start the server using `uvicorn fastapi_app:app --reload`.
+3. Start the server using `uvicorn fastapi_app:app --reload`.
-3. Open `http://localhost:8000` in your browser to access the React interface. https://github.com/ravitiwari2002/StockBot/assets/81186121/df4240d7-bf9d-4ae7-b2de-af8ad59ff984
+4. Open `http://localhost:8000` in your browser to access the React interface. https://github.com/ravitiwari2002/StockBot/assets/81186121/df4240d7-bf9d-4ae7-b2de-af8ad59ff984